-Angel Ball, Associate Professor Communication Sciences and Disorders
+Angel Ball, Professor of Communication Sciences and Disorders, Leveling Advisor

 University of Cincinnati

 Ph.D.
 1998 Speech Pathology, cognate in Audiology, minor in Neurolinguistics

 American Speech and Hearing Asso.
 Certificate of Clinical Competence since 1987

 Texas license to practice Speech Language Pathology: #103575

 - searching for efficacy in treatment approaches